 Jon Schubert studied History and Sociology at the University of Basel for three years before transferring to the MA in African Studies, which he completed in December 2007.
 During this time, he did several short-term consultancies and internships in Angola, Ghana and Mozambique.
 After his graduation he worked as a programme assistant in the peace policy section of the Federal Department of Foreign Affairs (2008-2009).
-After a first year of doctoral training at the Department of Anthropology and Sociology at the School of Oriental and African Studies (SOAS), University of London (MPhil/PhD 2009/10), he was offered a studentship at the Centre of African Studies, University of Edinburgh, where he is pursuing his PhD-project on political legitimacy and memory narratives in Angola (2010-13).
-Jon also works as Analyst Lusophone Africa for London-based risk forecasting company Exclusive Analysis.
-He is currently on fieldwork in Angola.
+After a first year of doctoral training at the Department of Anthropology and Sociology at the School of Oriental and African Studies (SOAS), University of London (MPhil/PhD 2009/10), he was offered a studentship at the Centre of African Studies, University of Edinburgh, where he pursued his PhD-project on political legitimacy and memory narratives in Angola (2010-14).
+He has worked in foreign affairs (2008-2009) and commercial risk analysis (2010-2015), and taught political anthropology and African politics at undergraduate and graduate level.

 Dez jogadores contra um guarda-rede.
 Angola.
 The Dynamics of State and Civil Society 2002-2007